BenHerbst/BenHerbst/README.md

 ## Other
 I do art and music too, using Ableton, Krita and Inkscape.
-Created some stuff for my game with it.
+Created some stuff for my games with it.